riot-ci/RIOT/tests/README.md

 Running automated tests
 -----------------------

-Some tests can be preformed automatically.
+Some tests can be performed automatically.
 The test automation scripts are defined in the `<test_application>/tests/` folder.
 They are written in python and interact with the test application code to do the validation.
 It is recommended to flash the board with the test just before running it because